malico89/MITcourses/README.md

   * PS1_partition supports brute force implementation by generating all permutations of cows.
   * PS1B: Knapsack with dynamic programming to solve a version of the optimal coin change problem.
 Using bottom-up tabulation method.

+PSET2, Directed Depth-First Search:
+  * PS2.py: traveling salesman problem using depth-first dearch in a directed graph.
+Includes optimizations for not exceeding best distances/max distances.
+Issues working on this: how to store best_dist and pass it to other recursive calls (this is what I got stuck on for a while, but took a while to isolate the issue).
+What helped: printing the whole traversal of the graph to the console, to see where things were not behaving as expected.
+This helped find how best_dist kept getting updated to current distance, making it impossible to find a better path.
+  * graph.py: includes Node, Edge, WeightedEdge, and Digraph classes to be used in PS2.py to create the graph of buildings/distances provided in *mit_map.txt*.
+Graph is stored as  a dictionary with source nodes as keys and outgoing edges as their values.